FALCONS IN THEIR

 Fields

-BGSU students are highly qualified to pursue opportunities in their chosen career fields before graduation, supported by strong academic programs, experiential learning opportunities, employer and alumni connections and mentorship opportunities.
+BGSU students are highly qualified to pursue opportunities in their chosen career fields before graduation through successful internships and co-ops, supported by vital academic programs and employer and alumni connections.

 Read on to meet these inspiring students and discover how their college and career experiences are setting them up for success.